AO2708/data_eng_project/README.md

 <img src="images/ingestion_marathons_airflow_dag.jpg" alt="Airflow Dag of the marathons ingestion" title="Airflow Dag of the marathons ingestion" width="100%" />

-The aim of the pipeline above is to ingest 20 CSV files containing Boston Marathon race results from 2000 to 2019 and bring it to the landing zone (a MongoDB database).
+The aim of the pipeline above is to ingest 20 CSV files containing Boston Marathon race results from 2000 to 2019 and bring it to the landing zone (a MongoDB collection).
 The data pipeline consists of 20 parallel tasks.
 Each task is responsible for ingesting one CSV file (representing data for one edition of the Boston Marathon) and follows a consistent two-step pattern:

 1. A BashOperator (get_spreadsheet\_{year}) : Retrieves the CSV file from the GitHub repository (mentioned in the 'Input Datasets' section).